Paul Kim (musician, born 1988)

 Kim Tae-hyeong (Korean: 김태형; born February 11, 1988), better known as Paul Kim (Korean: 폴킴) is a South Korean singer-songwriter.
 He debuted in 2014 and has released two extended plays and two full-length albums, one in two parts: The Road (2017) and Tunnel (2018), and one also in two parts: Heart, One (2019) and Heart, Two (2020).

 Early life

 Born in South Korea, Kim lived in New Zealand for five years where he attended high school.
 He then went to an international school for his university education in Japan.
 Afterwards, he returned to South Korea to start his music career.

+Personal life

+On April 25, 2024, Kim announced his marriage to his girlfriend after dating for nine years.